The Role of AP Scores in Admissions

 • Additional Factors: Like it or not, the applicant pool is also combed for demographic consideration as well, including students who may not meet traditional criteria but will add to the class diversity through geographic location, racial or ethnic background, extenuating or unusual life circumstances, and experiences living or studying overseas.

-AP scores are not a sole deciding factor for admissions officers, and in fact are not even the first point of consideration.
+The takeaway: AP scores are not a sole deciding factor for admissions officers, and in fact are not even among the first points of consideration.
 But in highly competitive environments, exceptional scores (especially in your intended major) can stand out.
-But it’s the AP classes themselves that matter most, as enrolling in challenging courses demonstrates the academic rigor that is highly valued by many colleges.
-So even if you don’t report your scores, your course choices will speak volumes
+Remember though, that it’s taking the AP classes themselves that matter most, as enrolling in challenging courses demonstrates academic rigor that is valued by many colleges.
+So even if you don’t report your scores, your course choices will speak volumes.